Crepes with Whipped Meyer Lemon Ricotta

-These crepes are simple, classic, and uncomplicated.
+These crepes with whipped Meyer lemon ricotta are simple, classic, and uncomplicated.
 But instead of literally just making crepes–and adding powdered sugar and lemon juice– I decided to do a little bit of a spin on the whole lemon ricotta pancake concept.

 So, these are effectively a deconstructed lemon ricotta pancake.
 And now I sort of wish I could re-name the recipe.
 Oh well.

 The pancakes are replaced with buttery, paper thin crepes infused with Meyer lemon zest.
 A heavy dusting of powdered sugar is added on top.
 More zest.
 More lemon juice.